-Source: 2020 Housing Inventory Counts and 2020 Longitudinal System Analysis.
+Source: 2021 Housing Inventory Counts and 2021 Longitudinal System Analysis.

 Note: ES are Emergency Shelters, TH/SH are Transitional Housing/Safe Havens projects; PSH are Permanent Supportive Housing projects; and RRH are Rapid Re-housing projects.
 AO is Adults Only; AC is Adults and Children; and CO is Children Only.
+There are 17,450 non-participating projects across all project and household types.